Fadyazmy/arsenal_420-twitter-bot/README.md

-## Arsenal 420 Buddy
+## Arsenal 420 Mate (Pre-alpha)
 Your everyday high mate turning sour at your soccer club

 ```
-The bot has been suspended for naughty behaviour ..
+The bot has been suspended for naughty behaviour ...
 This will be fixed soon
 ```

 TODO:
-- Multi-threading
-    - Respond to retweets
-    - Bulk following?
+- Alpha:
     - Remove suspension
     - Figure out what you can do legally (lol)
     - Soften the insults
-- Include weed insults
+    - Include weed/yoda insults
+- Beta:
+    - Respond to retweets
+    - Bulk following?